KeisukeImoto/metadata_SEDandASC01/README.md

 ## Dataset discription

 This dataset contains 266 min. of sounds (192 min. for training, 74 min. for evaluation) including 4 acoustic scenes (City center, Home, Office, Residential area) and 25 sound events.
-This dataset is used in [3][4][5].
+Evaluation experiments using this dataset is found in [3][4][5].

 Note that sound files of the TUT Sound Events 2016/2017 and TUT Acoustic Scenes 2016/2017 are not included in this metadata.
 Please download them from the DCASE Challenge Web page (or directly Zenodo).